bendalab/plottools/doc/scalebars.md

 ## Styles

-The line width and the color of the scalebar can be set by the 'lw' and 'color' keyword arguments.
+The line width and the color of the scalebar can be set by the `lw` and `color` keyword arguments.

 The horizontal and vertical scalebars can have in addition start and stop markers.
 These are lines perpendicular to the scalebar line.
-There lenght is set by 'capsize' and their width by 'clw'.
+Half of their length is set by `capsize` and their width by `clw`.

 ![styles](figures/scalebars-styles.png)